douglasmunro/douglasmunro.github.io/RESUME.md

 Seconded to the Liberal Democrat Whips' Office to advise on the service delivery of a pooled research service for Liberal Democrat MPs, following the recent election.
 Produced a report with recommendations for service level changes.
 The project included;

 - Evaluating the current service model.
-- Planning and delivering user survey.
+- Planning and delivering user survey and focus groups.
-- Conducting focus groups.

 ### Caseworker, Wendy Chamberlain MP
 *March 2020 - September 2022*